xrmx/press/press-kit/texts/Eventbrite event description ENG.md

 ------------------
 Coding Gym $city

-The staff and community of Coding Gym is managed by Marco Arena.
+Coding Gym has been created, developed and directed by Marco Arena since 2016.

 Coding Gym $city is organized and moderated by $moderators.